sofiawallq/star-wars-quiz/README.md

 - A score board that saves your scores.
 - The option to put in a user name and connect it to your score board.
 - Some different quiz to choose from, with the possibility of chosing your preffered degree of difficulty.
-- A pop-up section with instructions if the page would have the above features (For now the design and approach is simple enough that instructions feels superfluous).
+- A pop-up section with instructions on how to play, if the page would have the above features (For now the design and approach is simple enough that instructions feels superfluous).

 ## Design choices